 In mid-October, after Sullivan’s second week in a row as the AP’s Back of the Week (which came on the heels of the same honor from Sports Illustrated), the Plainsman actually called Manning for his thoughts on Sullivan’s rising supernova.

 “I have nothing but praise for Pat,” Manning told sports editor Joe Cook.
 “I met him last year in Birmingham at the Quarterback Club meeting and I like him very much as a person.
 I think he is one of the finest quarterbacks around and is very much deserving of any national honors given to him.'”

-“I have the uttermost high respect for Archie,” he said.
+“I have the uttermost high respect for Archie,” Sullivan said.
 “He’s a tremendous athlete as well as a real fine person.”

 But the mutual admiration society extended beyond press conferences and interviews.